sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/configuration/outputs/stdout.md

 ---
 title: stdout
 description: Explains an overview of configuring stdout output
-tags: [ "Tyk Streams", "Stream Outputs", "Outputs" ]
+tags: [ "Tyk Streams", "Stream Outputs", "Outputs", "stdout" ]
 ---

 Prints messages to stdout as a continuous stream of data.